maxkapur/DeferredAcceptance.jl/README.md

 ![Simulated market with 40 schools, comparing system optima with those produced by DA](plots/sysopt40s40c.png)

 The code for this example can be found in the `sysopt/` directory.
 I used FICO Xpress to solve the integer programs; unfortunately, Xpress is closed source, but the 40-by-40 case is compatible with the limitations imposed by FICO&rsquo;s free community license.

+The optimal stable assignment can be computed in polynomial time using an algorithm due to Erdil and Ergin (2008) known as top-trading cycles, but I haven&rsquo;t implemented it yet.

 ## A note about performance